TonyMarkham/deepracer-for-dummies/README.md

 * **NOTE:** You may need to disable `Secure Boot` in your BIOS.
     My motherboard would not allow me to install the nvidia drivers with `Secure Boot` enabled, so I had to disable it in order to proceed.

-1. Add driver location to the apt-get repositories:
+1. Add driver location to the apt-get repositories, then update the repoitories, then install dependancies for the nvidia drivers:

     ```terminal
-    sudo add-apt-repository ppa:graphics-drivers
+    sudo add-apt-repository ppa:graphics-drivers && \
-    ```

-2. Update apt-get:

-    ```terminal
-    sudo apt-get update
+    sudo apt-get update && \
-    ```

-3. Install the driver and then reboot:

-    ```terminal
     sudo apt install -y nvidia-driver-410 && sudo reboot
     ```